Bleuje/variations-combinator/README.md

 Using the main branch. [ofxGamepad](https://github.com/Bleuje/ofxGamepad) addon is used (it seems that you should use this fork because of a fix).

-Only tested only on linux so far and it might compile less easily.
+Only tested on linux so far and it might compile less easily.

 ## Linux executable